carbon-design-system/carbon-elements/packages/icons-vue/README.md

 }).$mount('#app');
 ```

-Using `CarbonComponentsVue` we can pass in any of the icon components
+Using `CarbonIconsVue` we can pass in any of the icon components
 that we'd like to use.
 In our application, we can then use them by
 doing: